bpolly/vim-ttr/README.md

 " Prefer bin/rspec if it is available: let g:use_spring = 1

-" CD into the app's base directory: let g:vttr_change_directories = 1
+" cd into the app's base directory before running spec: let g:vttr_change_directories = 1

 " By default there are no keyboard mappings.
 Map them like so: noremap <Leader>f :RSpecFile<CR>